 OMG!
 Refrigerated dairy cabinets in Finnish supermarkets are full of different kinds of milk products!

-Finland is a country of milk and milk-products.
+Finland is a country of milk and milk products.
 Amazingly, milk consumption per person is the largest in the world.
 An average Finn drinks 3,4 dl of milk every day.
-In addition, they eat 0,6 dl yoghurt and 73 g of cheese a day.
-In Finland, 81 % of grown-up people drink milk and 66 % of population drinks it daily.
+In addition, they eat 0,6 dl yogurt and 73 g of cheese a day.
+In Finland, 81 % of grown-up people drink milk and 66 % of the population drinks it daily.
 Men drink more than women.
 The prevalence of milk in the Finnish food culture is partly due to a very prominent and decades-long advertising campaign by the milk industry.

-The role of milk in the Finnish food culture is also based in historical facts.
+The role of milk in the Finnish food culture is also based on historical facts.
 While Finland in the 19th century imported much of its grain, it exported milk, butter, and other milk products.
 In fact, milk production is still the most important source of livelihood in rural areas.
-In Finland, Ostrobothnia and North Savo are the most important milk producing areas.
+In Finland, Ostrobothnia and North Savo are the most important milk-producing areas.
 Practically all milk sold in Finland is domestic.

-All milk, except organically produced brands, are supplemented with vitamin D.
+All milk, except organically produced brands, is supplemented with vitamin D.